SPARC: Features

-The SPARC architecture was heavily influenced by the earlier RISC designs, including the RISC I and II from the University of California, Berkeley and the IBM 801.
+The SPARC architecture was heavily influenced by the earlier RISC designs, including the Berkeley RISC I and II from the University of California, Berkeley and the IBM 801.
 These original RISC designs were minimalist, including as few features or op-codes as possible and aiming to execute instructions at a rate of almost one instruction per clock cycle.
 This made them similar to the MIPS architecture in many ways, including the lack of instructions such as multiply or divide.
 Another feature of SPARC influenced by this early RISC movement is the branch delay slot.

 The SPARC processor usually contains as many as 160 general-purpose registers.
 According to the "Oracle SPARC Architecture 2015" specification an "implementation may contain from 72 to 640 general-purpose 64-bit" registers.
 At any point, only 32 of them are immediately visible to software — 8 are a set of global registers (one of which, g0, is hard-wired to zero, so only seven of them are usable as registers) and the other 24 are from the stack of registers.
 These 24 registers form what is called a register window, and at function call/return, this window is moved up and down the register stack.
-Each window has 8 local registers and shares 8 registers with each of the adjacent windows.
+Each window has eight local registers and shares eight registers with each of the adjacent windows.
 The shared registers are used for passing function parameters and returning values, and the local registers are used for retaining local values across function calls.

-The "Scalable" in SPARC comes from the fact that the SPARC specification allows implementations to scale from embedded processors up through large server processors, all sharing the same core (non-privileged) instruction set.
+The "scalable" in SPARC comes from the fact that the SPARC specification allows implementations to scale from embedded processors up through large server processors, all sharing the same core (non-privileged) instruction set.
 One of the architectural parameters that can scale is the number of implemented register windows; the specification allows from three to 32 windows to be implemented, so the implementation can choose to implement all 32 to provide maximum call stack efficiency, or to implement only three to reduce cost and complexity of the design, or to implement some number between them.
 Other architectures that include similar register file features include Intel i960, IA-64, and AMD 29000.